programmeo/backbonenode/README.md

 ## 👥 Contributors

-This project is maintained by the **Programimeo** team and the open-source community.
+This project is maintained by the **Programmeo** and the open-source community.

 If you contribute to this repository, your name will be added here!
 We deeply appreciate the developers who dedicate their time to making scaffolding easier for everyone.